 Cannabis Products Made for Microdosing

 Dixie Brands makes it easy to microdose with low-dose mints at 5mg THC, plus they freshen your breath which is always a bonus.
-Their relaxing mints also contain peppermint, which is linked to sharpening mental focus, and the lemon balm and passionflower can help address anxiety, stress, and restlessness.
-While Dixie’s awakening mints contain orange oil which can give an overall uplifting effect to keep you grooving through the day.
+The Dixie Relaxing Peppermint Mints also contain peppermint, which is linked to sharpening mental focus, and the lemon balm and passionflower can help address anxiety, stress, and restlessness.
+While Dixie’s Awakening Orange Zest Mints contain orange oil which can give an overall uplifting effect to keep you grooving through the day.

 In the THC beverage market, microdosing has been rivaled with drinking a beer.
 (Some even prefer it since there’s no hangover the next morning.)
-Dixie Brands has taken their elixirs and created a patented bottle top that also works as a measuring cup.
+Dixie Brands created their Elixir Sparkling Wild Berry Lemonade and created a patented bottle top that also works as a measuring cup.
 Simply fill the top to the line, and it’ll be 6mg of THC every time.
 This makes creating a precise, microdose mocktail just as easy as making an alcoholic cocktail.

 Another cannabis product made for microdosing is a low-dose transdermal patch.
 Products like Mary’s Medicinal Patch contain 1mg CBD and 1mg THC that you can put on your skin so you aren’t ingesting anything and it lasts 12 hours.